Miha-Lee/C-Sharp.NET-Ecommerce-Site/README.md

 <pre>
+Ecommerce site is developed using React.js and C#.NET, with Stripe integrated as the payment gateway.
-Ecommerce Site project, developed using React JS and C#.NET.
-Below, you will find the setup guides to assist you in getting started with this project.
+Below, you will find the setup guides for this project.
 </pre>